magit/magit.vc/donations/index.md

 Bountysource Salt allows making monthly donations.
 You'll have to create an account and add money to it.
 Follow [this link][bountysource-salt] to setup your monthly donation.

-# Issue bounties

-## Bountysource

-Bountysource allows backing particular issues you are interested in.
-You'll have to create an account and add money to it.

-Because I have done a good job preventing a large backlog, there currently aren't many issues you could back, but feel free to create and back new issues.

-To back issues follow [this link][bountysource].

 # Notes